FMIA Week 10: Rams Manage Win After Fire-Filled Week of ‘Horror’

-When the door to the Rams’ locker room slammed shut late Sunday afternoon, there were three people not accustomed to being there on the edge of the crowd of players, coaches and football staffers.
+When the door to the Rams’ locker room slammed shut late Sunday afternoon, there were three people not accustomed to being there among the players, coaches and football staffers.
 In the middle, as usual, was coach Sean McVay.
 On this day, he talked emotionally about the 36-31 win over Seattle.
 But he saved his most genuine, heartfelt words for people who are foreign to headlines.

 McVay said he was giving out four game balls.